tiny8877/okta.github.io/_source/_docs/integration-guides/apigee-integration-guide.md

 ### Set Up an Okta Org

-Set up your Okta groups and authorization server using [these instructions](https://docs.google.com/document/d/1NxXxahW2ELGYrlGai6ORftTUnD5ty6Ut0xGmxU4Y1Xo/edit?usp=sharing).
+Set up your Okta groups and authorization server using [these instructions](/docs/integration-guides/setting-up-okta-for-integration-examples).

 ### Set Up an Apigee Instance

-Use the [instructions](https://github.com/tom-smith-okta/okta-apigee) to download the proxy server definition and deploy it to your Apigee instance.
+Use the [Apigee instructions](https://github.com/tom-smith-okta/okta-apigee) to download the proxy server definition and deploy it to your Apigee instance.